Helsinki Metro: Statistics

 According to the Helsinki Regional Transport Authority (HSL) yearly report for 2019, the metro system had a total of 92.6 million passengers.
+The total cumulative length travelled by passengers was 420.1 million kilometres.
 According to the yearly report for 2003, the total turnover for the metro division of Helsinki City Transport (HKL) was €16.9 million and it made a profit of €3.8 million.

 The Metro is by far the cheapest form of transport in Helsinki to operate, with a cost of only €0.032 per passenger kilometre.
 The same figure for the second cheapest form – trams – was €0.211.

 In 2002, the Metro used 39.8 GWh of electricity, though the figure was rising (from 32.2 GWh in 2001).
 This equals 0.10 kWh per passenger kilometre, and compares favourably with Helsinki's trams (which used 0.19 kWh per passenger kilometre in 2002).

+In 2021, the Metro used 64.4 GWh of electricity, however it is notable that the increase is due to expansion of the network.